ayushpareek2003/Sentiment_Analyzer_Project/README.md

 How to use:

-First your input tweet must be pre-processed using the function name "Pre_process" implemented in python script name "support.py".
-After this you have to load our trained model named "T_M.h5", and use "model.predict([input array you get after preprocessing your data using the mentioned function])" Then you have to use another function available in "support.py" using that function you will get the final output as 1 for positive feeling and 0 for negative.
+First your input tweet must be pre-processed using the function "Pre_process" implemented in the python script "support.py".
+After this you have to load our trained model named "T_M.h5", and use "model.predict([input array you get after preprocessing your data using the mentioned function])" Then you have to use another function "final_res" available in "support.py" using that function you will get the final output as 1 for positive feeling and 0 for negative.

 dont forgot to add "globe_6B_300.txt" file with support.py python file.